microsoft/typespec/.chronus/changes/fix-playground-styles-overflow-2024-5-6-19-45-49.md

   - "@typespec/playground"
 ---

-Fix issue where hover tooltip would be cropped or not visibile
+Fix issue where hover tooltip would be cropped or not visible